hmrc/mongo-driver-vpn/readme.md

 ```
  Difference in running with those should be the time of connection hanging.

  To delete all VMs type `vagrant destroy -f`.
-Do it before you delete the Vagrant file.
+WARNING: Do it before you delete the vagrant files.